dSciencejob/clean-array/README.md

 # Intro

-Find out more about the authenticity of your video.
+Proof of work to find out more about the authenticity of your video.

 # References